These soft and chewy Chocolate Chip Oatmeal Cookies are simply delicious! The BEST oatmeal cookie recipes and the only one you are going to need.

 Pumpkin Oatmeal Chocolate Chip Recipe: Pumpkin spice is one of my favorite flavors.
-Toss in oatmeal and chocolate to take it to an entire new level, they are amazing.
+Toss in oatmeal and chocolate to take it to an entirely new level, they are amazing.

 Walnut Spice Oatmeal Muffin: The perfect fall muffin.
 Full of fall spice and one of my favorite muffin recipes.